SokPhanith/jetson_nano_mxnet_tensorrt/README.md

 ## Inference with cpu and gpu
 -----

-When you run download_and convert.py will save pre-train model mxnet on folder name pretrain_model,About labels.txt for ImageNet in data folder, you can path to inference with a single image or csi or webcam or video.
+When you run download_and_convert.py will save pre-train model mxnet on folder name pretrain_model, About labels.txt for ImageNet in data folder, you can path to inference with a single image or csi or webcam or video.
 One thing very important is epoch that you export to save by default from ImageNet pre-train is 0.
 If you fine tuning with custom dataset different epoch you must change number of epoch while you export save checkpoint mxnet model.

-**maximum performance**
+**Maximum Performance**

 	sudo nvpmodel -m 0
 	sudo jetson_clocks